Cohomology of Fuchsian Groups and Non-Euclidean Crystallographic Groups: Introduction

-Since $X=\HH^2\cup\Lambda(\Gamma)$ is contractible, this sequence converges to the cohomology of $\Gamma$.
+Since $\RH^2\cup\Lambda(\Gamma)$ is contractible, the sequence converges to the cohomology of $\Gamma$.
 Using knowledge of the abelianization of $\Gamma$, it is easy to compute with the spectral sequence.
-We will now set the convention that an omission of coefficients in the (co)homology functors should be assumed to be $\ZZ$ coefficients.
+We will now set the convention that an omission of coefficients in the (co)homology functors should be read as having coefficients in the trivial module $\ZZ$.